 We are making our way south in the Indian Ocean and are experiencing all that the Intertropical Convergent Zone has to offer.
-The different weather patterns from the Northern and Southern Hemispheres, along with variable winds and the opposing current has made for a relatively difficult and slow 24 hours.
-We have made it through out first few squalls and are looking to more favorable condition ahead.
-Life on board has gone back to studying and getting some rest before our watches.
+The different weather patterns from the Northern and Southern Hemispheres, along with variable winds and the opposing current, have made for a relatively difficult and slow 24 hours.
+We have made it throughout the first few squalls and are looking to more favorable conditions ahead.
+Life onboard has gone back to studying and getting some rest before our watches.
 The girls of the foc’sle have taken the lead in cabin inspection, a surprise to all.
 Tomorrow there are two birthdays, Jessica’s and Kevin’s, and I’m sure we are all looking forward to the cake that is often associated with birthdays.